UK palace silence on Harry, Meghan allegations adds to furor

 The interview, which aired Sunday night in the U.S. and a day later in Britain, has rocked the royal family and divided people around the world.
 While many say the allegations demonstrate the need for change inside a palace that hasn’t kept pace with the #MeToo and Black Lives Matter movements, others have criticized Harry and Meghan for dropping their bombshell while Harry’s 99-year-old grandfather, Prince Philip, remains hospitalized in London after a heart procedure.

-During the two-hour interview, Meghan described feeling so isolated and miserable inside the royal family that she had had suicidal thoughts, yet when she asked for mental health help from the palace’s human resources staff she was told she was not an employee.
-She also said a member of the family had expressed “concerns” to Harry about the color of her unborn child’s skin.
+During the two-hour interview, Meghan described feeling so isolated and miserable inside the royal family that she had suicidal thoughts, yet when she asked for mental health help from the palace’s human resources staff she was told she was not a paid employee.
+She also said a member of the royal family had expressed “concerns” to Harry about the color of her unborn child’s skin.

 Winfrey later said Harry told her off camera that the family member was not Queen Elizabeth II or Prince Philip, sparking a flurry of speculation about who it could be.